tomsquest/tomsquest.github.io/pages/now.md

 ## 2025

 ### March 2025

+- <span class="tag">[book]</span> Read "Bourbon Kid" first volume.
+Like a Tarantino movie.
+The twist with vampyre was ok-ish, but had some fun!
 - <span class="tag">[blog]</span> Publish [Streaming data from BigQuery with TypeScript, Fast!](https://www.tomsquest.com/blog/2025/03/bigquery-streaming-typescript/)
 - <span class="tag">[code]</span> [Wrote a plugin for AlbertLauncher to use WordReference](https://github.com/tomsquest/albert_plugin_wordreference)
 - <span class="tag">[book]</span> Finished "Code" by Charles Petzold: a blast!
 Lots of revelation.
 And also things add to build complex stuff (from a light to a computer).
 Amazing!